 Sharing the vulnerability of cooking, which entails feeding your friends art that you tried to make, is a damn good way to connect with them.

 Let’s not even dive in on the facts of saving money and reducing waste, but rather on the craft of cooking and how it allows you and your friends to be on the same platform.
 I’m extremely particular when I have people, and friends, in my kitchen.
 Having one extra person in my kitchen is like having many toddlers running around an art exhibition.
 It can be nerve-wracking.
 But I think that’s the point.
 The majority of the time, everything works out fine.

-My point is that bringing friends together to feast doesn’t have to be an outlandish soirée, though it makes for an unexpected series of events.
-It can be more casual and slightly intimidate.
+My point is that bringing friends together to a feast doesn’t have to be an outlandish soirée, though it makes for an unexpected series of events.
+It can be more casual and slightly intimidating.
 Cooking with your friends will be a light that shines on who you are and who your friends are, which are almost the same thing.
 So if that bugs you, maybe you should figure out why.

-If the idea of having a late night dinner party, with food everyone cooked and wine everyone bought, doesn’t burn in you like blowing on ashy embers, then maybe you should just call your local Wing Stop and click “Continue Watching: Friends” on your iPad.
+If the idea of having a late-night dinner party, with food everyone cooked and wine everyone bought, doesn’t burn in you like blowing on ashy embers, then maybe you should just call your local Wing Stop and click “Continue Watching: Friends” on your iPad.